 The Partnership’s 2020 Biodiversity Champion Award Winners

-Our Biodiversity Champion Awards aim to acknowledge and celebrate the individuals and organisations who get on and do things to help our wildlife in North East Scotland, and help others to enjoy and understand its importance.
-Here are our 2020 Award Winners.
+Our Biodiversity Champion Awards aim to acknowledge and celebrate the individuals and organisations who help our wildlife.

-Back in 2017, the Partnership presented our first round of Biodiversity Champion Awards.
-While the decline of our wildlife can often seem “too big” or “to difficult” for any individual to tackle, our winners show that lots of small actions added together do make a difference.
-Hopefully they inspire you to follow their example, join in and help turn around the Biodiversity Crisis recognised by the Scottish Government.
+The Partnership first presented the Biodiversity Champion Awards in 2017.
+Even while the loss of wildlife might frequently feel “too big” or “to difficult” for one person to handle, our winners demonstrate that small actions added together do make a difference.
+Hopefully, they will inspire you to join in and help turn around the Biodiversity Crisis recognised by the Scottish Government.

 Biodiversity Champions